melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 ## Scripts Overview

 - Vts Map: attach this script to a Game Object that will represent the map (the planet).
-  This components maintains the internal state of the whole VTS Browser (downloaded meshes, textures and other metadata).
+  This component maintains the internal state of the whole VTS Browser (downloaded meshes, textures and other metadata).
   All other related components will then work through reference to this object.
-  Note that this script on its own does not make the map visible in any view.
+  Note that this script, on its own, does not make the map visible in any view.

 - Vts Camera Cmd Bufs: attach this script to Unity Camera.
   This script will add Graphics Command Buffers to the camera and use them to render the map.